MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_date %}
-The date when the ad campaign data was recorded.
+The date when the ad campaign data was served.
 {% enddocs %}

 {% docs bingeflix_column_campaign_id %}